muonato/vtag/README.md

-# vtag
-Time overlay tag on video file
+# Video overlay tag
-Adds running time overlay to video file, using date argument or filesystem timestamp of video
+Adds running time overlay to video file, using date argument or filesystem timestamp of the input file.